 Many SEO-conscious companies have avoided transitioning to https simply because of the potential impact it could have on their website’s search engine rankings.
 There was a time that this was true, however, Google has made it clear that they will not punish a website for redirecting from http to https.

 And due to their efforts to promote a more secure web, you can see where we’re going with this: it’s time to get an SSL certificate on your website.

 What is an SSL Certificate and what does it do?

 At its core, SSL (Secure Sockets Layer) is meant to connect computers to a secure server.
 SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details, which in turn, makes websites safer.
 An SSL certificate guarantees that customers’ personal information will not be stolen or misused.

 SSL is the underlying technology used to transfer credit card details, banking details, tax information, login details, or other personal information to a web server — including details included in theURL.
 It is mandatory for sites where multiple transactions take place on a daily basis, as it protects their business interests and reputation, as well as their customers’ data.

 Choosing the ideal SSL certificate requires some thought and consideration.
 Due to the availability of numerous SSL certificate types and providers, it helps to be aware of the different types of certificates and how to use them.

 Let’s get started with understanding the various types of SSL Certificates and how they can accommodate your business needs.
 SSL Certificates are categorized based on validation levels and the number of secured subdomains and domains.

-1. The Validation level – At the validation level, organizations are issued certificates by authorities only when their identities have been validated.
+At the validation level, organizations are issued certificates by authorities only when their identities have been validated.
 There are 4 main types of certificates, and each has a different level of requirements.

 These are the lowest and most basic level of validation – known as low assurance certificates.
 This basic level of certificate is great for most sites, as it tells the visitor that the website uses encryption to send personal data.